 The reforms will result in the biggest change in the role of Companies House since it was created in 1884, turning it from a largely passive recipient of information to a much more active gatekeeper.
 Under the draft Companies Act provisions in the ECCT Bill, Companies House will:

-- Power to query information - be given the power to query any filings (including company names) that appear erroneous, anomalous or suspicious, and which may impact the integrity of the register or the wider business environment.
-It will also have the power to request further evidence and/or to reject the filing;
+- Power to query information – be given the power to query any filings (including company names) that appear to be erroneous, anomalous or suspicious, and which may impact the integrity of the register or the wider business environment.
+It will also have the power to request further evidence and/or to reject filings;

 - Power to remove information from the register – have power to remove material from the register more swiftly and in wider circumstances than is currently the case; and